Doctor tells U.S. court drug not suitable for Arkansas executions

-(Reuters Health) - A growing number of U.S. athletes are getting operations to repair torn knee ligaments, and a new study suggests injury rates are highest and rising fastest among teen girls.
+* Appoints Yossi Vadnagra As Cfo Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-LITTLE ROCK, Ark.
-A surgeon told a federal court in Arkansas on Wednesday that a sedative the state plans to use in its lethal injection mix is not suitable for surgery and should be prohibited when Arkansas holds an unprecedented series of executions later this month.
+LITTLE ROCK, Ark., April 12 A surgeon told a federal court in Arkansas on Wednesday a sedative the state plans to use in its lethal injection mix is not suitable for surgery and should be prohibited when Arkansas holds an unprecedented series of executions later this month.

 Arkansas plans to kill eight prisoners in dual executions over 11 days from April 17, although a federal judge has halted one execution.
-Death penalty opponents have said the rushed schedule is reckless and increases the chance of errors.
+Death penalty opponents say the rushed schedule is reckless and increases the chance of errors.

 The European Union on Wednesday called on Arkansas to commute the death sentences.